Types of Degrees and Certificates

 Degree for Transfer Requirements

-Planning to pursue an associate degree for transfer?
+Planning to pursue an associate degree for transfer (ADT)?
 Review program and course requirements, as well as which classes are considered transferable to the California State University System through the college catalog.

 Common Terms